Salsaadany/printf/README.md

-This is the first team project for the ALX Software Engineering program
+printf - This is the first team project for the ALX Software Engineering program